JarrLane/CTF-writeups/Where knowledge is found Hackabull 2025.md

 In my case I use both.
 I can get by when it comes to reading C, but I like to use chat GPT to check to make sure Im on the right track.

 Since I want this writeup to be beginner friendly, I am going to walk you through the code.

+Note: this writeup is not complete I will get back to it